Went's Hardy Alocasia (Alocasia wentii) Indoor Care, Propagation and Problems

 Where to Buy

-If you are looking to acquire the beautiful Hardy Elephant Ear Plant, it is available online on Etsy (Link to Etsy).
+If you are looking to acquire the beautiful Hardy Elephant Ear Plant, you may obtain it online from Etsy (Link to Etsy).

-Alocasia wentii (Went's Hardy Alocasia) thrives in bright indirect light, average warmth of 15-300C, humidity of 60-70% and moderately moist, fertile, well-drained, aroids potting soils coupled with monthly feeding during the growing season.
+To care for Went's Hardy Alocasia indoors, provide for bright indirect light, warmth of 15-300C, humidity of 60-70% and moderately moist, fertile, well-drained soils coupled with monthly feeding during the growing season.

 Purple Umbrella Plant requires regular pruning to keep it neat and tidy as well as discourage pest and disease infestations.
 Repotting is only need when it becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.